 If you have recently suffered a major illness or have entered into adolescence with a history of childhood ailments you are likely to experience hair fall.
 Low immunity in teens can be easily compensated with diet and exercise as their bodies continue to develop.

+Nutrition plays a vital role to achieve healthy hair.
 Compromised nutrition with a preference for junk food can cause hair loss in teenagers.
 No amount of hair products or herbal applications can stop hair fall unless a balanced diet is achieved.

-Read more articles on Teens (13+)
+Read more articles on Beauty & Personal Care.